leakyrelu/caarlos0.github.com/_posts/2017-03-16-monolith-production-coverage.md

 - Some code may be used only in some days or periods of the day (seasonality), which may induce to humans removing code that is used.

-Anyways, with all this code in place it's kind of easy to run it for a while in a server and generate the reports later.
+Anyway, with all this code in place it's kind of easy to run it for a while in a server and generate the reports later.

 ## Results